pulumi/docs/pulumi-hugo/themes/default/content/blog/github-token-scanning-service/index.md

 With the recent changes to integrate Pulumi with GitHub Token Scanning, GitHub now scans each commit you push to a **public repo** on github.com for any files containing these tokens.
 When GitHub's [Token Scanning Service](https://developer.github.com/partnerships/token-scanning/) finds a potential match for our tokens, the service will call ours to have us verify the token.
 Only Pulumi [Access Tokens](https://app.pulumi.com/account/tokens) generated after June 28, 2019 that contain the prefix `pul-` will be matched by the scanning service.

 During the processing of the requests from the Token Scanning Service, if we find that the token belongs to a Pulumi account, we will use the primary email on the account to notify the user.
 We will not, however, revoke the token automatically.
-So ensure that your account's email address is up-to-date by going to your [profile](https://app.pulumi.com/account/profile) in the Pulumi Console.
+So ensure that your account's email address is up-to-date by going to your [profile](https://app.pulumi.com/account/profile) in the Pulumi Service.

 The whole process, from the check-in to the email notification, typically takes just a few seconds, minimizing the window of an accidental breach.
 Of course, best practice is to avoid checking in the token at all!